 The categories of personal data we collect in this way include Identity, Contact, Profile, Verification, Financial, Social Media, Transaction and Marketing and Communications Data.

 Automated technologies or interactions: When you interact with our site, our systems will automatically collect Technical Data and Usage Data about your equipment, browsing actions and patterns.
-We collect this personal data by using cookies, server logs and other similar technologies.
+We collect this personal data by using cookies, server logs, tracking pixels and other similar technologies.
 We may also receive Technical Data about you if you visit other websites employing our cookies.
 Please see the section headed “Cookies” below.
-Our CCTV systems may capture CCTV and telephone systems may capture Recorded Data automatically if you visit our showroom.
+Our CCTV and telephone systems may capture Recorded Data automatically if you visit our showroom or speak with us on the telephone.

 Other third parties and publicly available sources: We may also receive personal data about you from various third parties as set out below:

-- Identity, Contact and Financial Data from providers of technical, payment and delivery services such as SagePay and WorldPay.
+- Identity, Contact and Financial and Transaction Data from providers of technical, payment and delivery services such as SagePay and WorldPay.

 - Identity, Contact and verification Data from public directory enquiry and search information providers such as Royal Mail, the Post Office, BT, 192.com and 118118.com.